Season 1 is available on TELUS Optik TV and now online. Watch below!

 Suzanne Jolly crafts stories as a means of exploring the world and creating connection.
 With a graduate degree in Education and a Bachelors in Communications, she has spent the last two decades as a professional writer, instructor, multimedia strategist, and administrator in higher education.
 She has a love of people and their fantastic tales, as well as dogs and their wagging tails.
 If you find her not chatting with someone or teaching yoga, you’ll likely not be able to find her at all: she’s often riding on her adventure motorbike in the backcountry or paddling with her husband in their ocean kayaks.
 She loves being on the ocean and is the stepdaughter of a tugboat captain.
 She lives in Campbell River, BC where she met many who work on the water, as she previously ran marine safety training at North Island College.

 Jeff Baxter has a background in instructional design, injury prevention, and teaching.
 He has experience working in education in both Canada and Sweden.
 During his time in the forestry industry, he was delighted to spend time clinging to boom boats and tugs around the coast.
-He is currently an instructional designer with the University of Victoria.
-Jeff enjoys various creative pursuits, including photography and writing.
+He is currently an instructional designer and enjoys various creative pursuits, including photography and writing.
 He finds much of his inspiration when active in the outdoors, particularly in coastal environments as an avid surfer.
 His connection to the ocean and his love of documentaries drew him to this project.
 Jeff lives in Metchosin, BC.

 Director of Photography